WaleedMuslem/ADL1_Quiz/Documents/Requirement_Specification.md

 ## System rules, patterns, recommendations
-For this project we will use HTML and CSS and PHP for the front in , basically for create a web page , for every problem , we meet , we will try to find good solution for it
+For this project we will use HTML and CSS and PHP for the front in , basically for create a web page , for every problem , we meet , we will try to find good solution for it , we will try to use good technology, such as visual studio code ,

 ## Current business flow model